Son of NY philanthropist wins last-minute reprieve from prison

-NEW YORK (Reuters) - Anthony Marshall, 89, son of late philanthropist Brooke Astor, won a last-minute reprieve on Thursday to delay the start of his prison term for stealing millions of dollars from his mother, who suffered from Alzheimer’s disease.
+NEW YORK, June 20 (Reuters) - Anthony Marshall, 89, son of late philanthropist Brooke Astor, won a last-minute reprieve on Thursday to delay the start of his prison term for stealing millions of dollars from his mother, who suffered from Alzheimer’s disease.

 The one-day stay of execution granted by a state appellate judge came in response to the latest in a series of attempts by Marshall’s lawyers to keep him of out of prison.